ben1009/truss/TUTORIAL.md

 Note: “go-style-package-path” means exactly the style you use in your golang import statements, relative to your $GOPATH.

-Executing this command will place the *.pb.go files into `$GOPATH/truss-demo/interface-defs/`, and the entire echo-service contents (excepting the *.pb.go files) to `$GOPATH/truss-demo/service/`.
+Executing this command will place the *.pb.go files into `$GOPATH/truss-demo/interface-defs/`, and the entire echoservice contents (excepting the *.pb.go files) to `$GOPATH/truss-demo/service/`.

 ## Middlewares